momzzze/angularProject/README.md

 ## there are auth validations for login and register also for create post

+## also I have used angular/material and some fxflex to visualize simple html/css
+  all components have separate css files where is needed

  ## posible updates for which I had no time:
-    pagination in home & blog posts components
+    pagination in home & blog posts components search engine for posts

 # BlogProject